jermainlaforce/s0md3v.github.io/_posts/2018-10-25-how-i-became-a-hacker-and-more.md

 I am not a bug hunter but I have helped a lot of organizations to fix flaws in their websites without asking for a t-shirt :wink:

-I have written 100+ articles on this blog i.e.teamultimate.in.
+I wrote 100+ articles on teamultimate.in (It's down, thanks to my "dear" team mates)

 ## Tips & Resources
 Here are some pro *coughs* noob tips from my side: